Last Updated on July 16, 2022 by Luke Feldbrugge

-If you’re looking to sell your home, there’s probably one question in your mind that stands out above all others: “What is my house worth?”
-Finding the answer to this question can be more difficult than you might think.
-You can always try and work out a rough figure from understanding what work will need doing to the house once it’s been sold.
+If you’re looking to sell your home, there’s probably one question in your mind that stands out above all and that is, “What is my house worth?”
 There are a ton of factors that impact a home’s value, and some are easier to measure than others.
 Every seller wants to get top dollar for their home, and many people overestimate the value due to wishful thinking and the emotional connection they have with the home.
-But to determine the true value, you need to step back and be as objective as possible.
-Here’s how to separate facts from emotion and figure out exactly how much your house is worth.
+To determine the true value, you need to be objective based on the market.
+Here’s how to separate facts from emotion and figure out how much your house is worth.

 Pricing your home accurately is extremely important.
 If you price it too high, you may scare buyers off, and if your home sits on the market for too long, it could develop a bad reputation.
 In the end, you may end up getting less than if you had priced it well originally.
 On the other hand, if you price it too low, you obviously run the risk of getting less money than you deserve, or buyers might assume there’s something wrong with the house and stay away.